xward/phoenix_ddos/README.md

 end
 ```

+## Configuration

 ## Motivation

-add a layer of protection within your phoenix application
+Add layer of protection within your phoenix application.
+Multi-layered DDoS protection is the best protection !

 you don't always have access to a ddos protection in between internet and your phoenix application
 You want advance ddos feature you can't have outside an applicative environment

 ## Configuration